That's My Bae: Main Members

 Tomas Peñaflor II (born February 12, 1993), or better known as Tommy, is from Dinalupihan, Bataan.
 He is a Bachelor of Science in Radiologic Technology graduate in the Perpetual Help College of Manila, but opted to dance and to act his way to a career in show business.
 He first joined and finished as one of the Top 15 semi-finalists in the 2014 Gandang Lalake contest on ABS-CBN's It's Showtime before joining Eat Bulaga!s dance competition.
 In That's My Bae: "Twerk It" Dance Contest, Peñaflor was eliminated in the weekly finals of the competition, but was given another chance as a contender in the wildcard round.

+Peñaflor won the title, Man of the World in Mister Filipinos Pageant in 2019.
+His family owns a spa and a gas refill station business.

+He's in a relationship with his non-showbiz girlfriend.